slowernews/wisdom-tldr/README.md

 And ask instead of telling.

 > *'«Why did you decide to do X in that order?».
-This creates a dialog, so the two can discuss what the answer should be, instead of a debate where each side first stakes out positions.
+This creates a dialog, instead of a debate where each side first stakes out positions.
 Lead your people to discover what you would have suggested.
 Smart people will get to the same place you were going, or you may learn something, if you are humble enough to listen.'*

-In any case, [humility](#on-humbleness) is needed for leadership.
+In any case, [humility](#on-identity) is needed for leadership.
 Pounding directives down or not giving any direction are demotivators for your junior people.
 Gaining an understanding and giving appropriate feedback makes your juniors feel like what they are doing is important.

 > *'«Is that the best you can do?»'*